HeinrichHartmann/HeinrichHartmann.github.io/hugo/content/posts/writing.md

 If you have loaded a lot of useful context in your brain at any given point in time, use this context to do something useful with it.
-Try to milk that moment, and make space when you realize you are in a position to write effectively on a given topic.
+Try to milk that moment, and make space when you realize you are in a position to write effectively on your topic.

 ### Heat the iron before working it